Skip to content

 What is being reported

-Medicines are listed alphabetically by the name of the active ingredient, not by the brand name.
-To find the name of the active substance in your medicine, look at the patient information leaflet that was supplied with it.
+Medicines are listed alphabetically by the name of the substance or combination of substances, not by the brand name.
+To find the name of the active substance in your medicine or vaccine, look at the patient information leaflet that was supplied with it.
 You can find patient information leaflets here.

 Each iDAP contains a complete listing of all suspected adverse reactions that have been reported to the MHRA via the Yellow Card scheme.
 This includes all reports received from healthcare professionals, members of the public, and pharmaceutical companies.

-iDAPs provided on this website are regularly updated.
+The iDAP provided on this website are regularly updated.
 Please be aware, however, that if you have reported a suspected adverse drug reaction it may not immediately appear on this website.
-There is a time lag of around one month from receipt of a report to it appearing in the iDAP.
+There is a time delay of around one month from receipt of a report to it appearing in the summary.

 Questions & comments